 As described above for the stratum variables, the parameter specifications for national estimates based on the augmented site sample would be slightly different than those for the combined or site sample.
-For national estimates based on the augmented site sample, you would specify the primary and secondary sampling units as PPSUH and NFSUHX, respectively.
+For national estimates based on the augmented site sample, when no Followback variables are involved, you would specify the primary and secondary sampling units as PPSUH and NFSUHX, respectively.
+When using Followback variables, the variables to specify would be PPSUF and NFSUFX.
 Again, in most cases, these parameters have the same value as those used for national estimates based on the combined or site sample (PPSU and NFSUX); however, for certain cases from the supplemental sample, these parameters have different values, and reflect the site characteristics for those supplemental cases falling within the boundaries of the sites.

 In order for the program to account for the without-replacement design in its variance estimates, two more statements must be specified: the TOTCNT statement and the JOINTPROB statement.
 The TOTCNT statement provides the frame counts (or indicates stratification) at each stage of the sample design specified in the NEST statement.
 The JOINTPROB statement names the variables that contain single-inclusion probabilities for each site and joint-inclusion probabilities for each possible pair of sites in each first-stage stratum.
-This is expressed in the form of an $n \times n$ matrix, where n is the number of PSUs in each stratum.)
+(This is expressed in the form of an $n \times n$ matrix, where n is the number of PSUs in each stratum.)
 Because the site-specific and national supplement estimates assume with-replacement sampling, the TOTCNT and JOINTPROB statements are not specified when making those estimates.
 For the national estimates based on the combined sample or the site sample, the TOTCNT statement is specified as: PSTRTOT3 \ZERO\ \MINUS1\ \ZERO\.
 These last three terms are reserved SUDAAN keywords.
 The variable \ZERO\ means either that the corresponding NEST variable (in this case SECSTRA) is a stratification variable, or that it is a final level of sampling and therefore has no variance contribution.
 The variable \MINUS1\ means that the corresponding NEST variable (in this case NFSUX) should be treated as with-replacement sampling.
 For national estimates based on the combined sample or the site sample only, PSTRTOT3 specifies the variable containing population counts (in this case the number of sites in the sampling stratum for non-certainty metropolitan sites) at the first stage of selection.